Killinskillz69/Nineteen69-paystring.crypto.com-/JSON-RPC.md

 ##### Parameters

-1. `QUANTITY|TAG` - integer of a block number, or the string "latest", "earliest" or "pending", see the [default block parameter](#the-default-block-parameter)
+1. `QUANTITY|TAG` - integer of a block number, or the string "latest", "earliest" or "pending", see the [default block parameter](#the-default-block-parameter).

 ```js
 params: [